 For those looking forward to relaxing day on a pristine beach, there are a few attractive options.
 And there are great outdoor activities to enjoy.

 Cruise passengers who typically prefer to explore on your own will find it easy to meander on foot around Progreso.
 Cruise visitors will only find a few shops in Progreso, but there a few convenient places to buy local souvenirs and regional crafts.

-Top highlights, sights and attractions in Progreso and Yucatán
+Top highlights, sights and attractions in Progreso cruise port and Yucatán

 - Chichén Itzá archeological site

 UNESCO Heritage site.
 Highlights: Kukulkan Pyramid, Warriors’ Temple, circular observatory known as El Caracol.
 Distance from cruise port: 102 miles (164 km).

 - Uxmal Mayan ruins UNESCO Heritage site.
 Highlight: Pyramid of the Magician.
 Distance from cruise port: 75.4 miles (121 km).

 Highlights: Temple of the Seven Dolls, National Ecological Park, and Cenotes.
 Distance from cruise port: 19.9 miles (32.1 km/meters).

 Highlights: temples of Kukulcan and Redondo.
 Distance from cruise port: 57.8 miles (93.1 km).

 Unique sights and experience.
 There are hundreds of cenotes (natural sinkholes) close to Progreso that can be visited on cruise excursions.